 Despite potential benefits pointed out above, there are some risks related to staking crypto assets.
 First of all, it is common for users to "vest" or lock up their crypto assets for a specified amount of time under staking terms, meaning they can't withdraw or transfer their assets during this timeframe, even if they need access right away.
 As a result, investors cannot take advantage of price gains if there are positive moves in prices during the vesting period.

 Additionally, in a short period of time, a crypto asset may experience severe market volatility, which could have an effect on the rewards from staking.
 Therefore, a decline in the price of a coin that you are staking can have a drastic effect on the rewards that you receive from staking, and profits obtained through staking may be countered if the value of the coin drops drastically.
-Crypto asset bear markets such as the current one can be considered disadvantageous because they are sustained for such a long period of time.
-Slashing risk in proofof-stake (PoS) blockchains involves penalties imposed on validators for malicious or faulty behavior.
+Crypto asset bear markets can be considered disadvantageous because they are sustained for such a long period of time.
+While Slashing is currently not a substantial risk on Solana as it requires a manual proposal and supermajority vote from the validators, slashing risk in proof-of-stake (PoS) blockchains involves penalties imposed on validators for malicious or faulty behavior.
 Validators stake crypto assets to participate in consensus.
 If they breach network rules intentionally or unintentionally, they can lose some staked assets.
 Scenarios triggering slashing include double signing conflicting blocks, prolonged downtime, Byzantine actions, collusion, and validating invalid data.
 Penalties vary based on protocols and might include seizing part of the staked funds or temporary suspension.
 Slashing deters dishonesty and ensures network security by aligning validators' incentives with the blockchain's integrity.
 Slashing may in some cases results in total loss of staked funds, rewards or a combination thereof.
 Lastly, staking may result in total loss of funds due to smart contract risk, exploits or bugs in the protocol, or hard forks.
 Self-custody of staked crypto assets does not circumvent these risks.